Skip to main content

 cd my-project

-and ask xpm to uninstall the package:
+and request xpm to uninstall the package:

 xpm uninstall @xpack-dev-tools/openocd --verbose